LeeMorinUCF/QMB3311S22/demo_01_PP_Ch_1_2_hello_python/README.md

 ## How do computers run programs?

 The human-readable computer program that you write is *interpreted*, or translated into another set of instructions, by another program called the interpreter.
-This interpreter translates the program into something that will run on the operating system.
+This interpreter translates the program into a secondary form of instructions that will run on the operating system.
 The operating system, such as Windows, Linux or Mac OS, is another set of programs that then translate your instructions into a more primitive set of instructions that are finally executed on the computer.

 <img src="Images/Interpreter.png" width="500"/>